Non profit Internship in Cape Town: Digital Marketing and Sales

 Get work experience in social media, marketing and sales at this social Non Profit

 Are you in for a challenge and a huge variety of tasks?
 Keen to work with an enthusiastic team that empowers local artists bead by bead to become breadwinners and community leaders?
-We offer an exciting Non Profit Internship with Monkeybiz, an organization that achieved tremendous impact.
+We offer an exciting Digital Marketing and Sales non profit Internship with Monkeybiz, an organization that achieved tremendous impact.
 They provide a basic income to many families who otherwise are left destitute.
 Monkeybiz looks for an intern who assists with running their business and likes variety in his or her tasks.
 One day you will help out selling the art and telling the Monkeybiz story in the shop (and online).
 And the next day you assist with the market days or work on communications and fundraising activities.

 - Destination Cape Town, South Africa